justdem4n/justdem4n/README.md

 mischaracterizing complex characters by giving them bigoted and/or predatory headcanons.

-proshipping, pedophilia and zoophilia. sexualization of animals, anthropomorphic creatures and minors. fetishizing and/or normalizing dark romance in relationships with or without harmful power dynamics.
+proshipping, pedophilia and/or zoophilia. sexualization of animals, anthropomorphic creatures and/or minors. fetishizing and/or normalizing dark romance in relationships with or without harmful power dynamics.

 the use of discriminatory language, hate speech (*this includes slurs*) and/or any type of bigotry.